SEAHORSE: A Multilingual, Multifaceted Dataset for Summarization Evaluation: Dataset analysis

 \paragraph{Order of model quality} Our first expectation is that summaries generated by better summarization models should receive more positive responses from raters.
 We have 3 types of model pairs where we can expect one model to generate better summaries than the other: 1) a larger model should outperform a smaller model (the xxl vs.\ the small model), 2) a fully trained model should outperform an under-trained model (the small vs.\ the small\_250 model), and 3) a finetuned model should outperform a 1-shot prompted model (the finetuned vs.\ 1-shot PaLM models).

 We compare how often these model pairs produce low-quality summaries, i.e., summaries that are unintelligible to readers.
 In Table \ref{tab:aggregate_yes_rate}, we see that mt5\_xxl produces fewer incomprehensible (Q1) summaries than mt5\_small, which produces fewer than mt5\_small\_250.
 The same holds true for the T5 models, and palm\_finetuned produces fewer incomprehensible summaries than palm\_1shot, reflecting the expected relationship in quality between model pairs.
+While these results are averaged over the entire dataset, we see the same result when controlling for the source article and only considering items that have summaries generated by all 9 systems (see Appendix~\ref{app:yes_rate}).

 This pattern generally holds across the other dimensions of quality as well.
-There is one notable exception, which is PaLM's perfomance on attribution (Q4).
+There is one notable exception: PaLM's perfomance on attribution (Q4).
 For 4 languages, palm\_1shot is more often rated as being faithful to the input article than palm\_finetuned, which is likely due to its tendency to copy the article directly.

 Generally, however, the \seahorse ratings capture the relative differences in model quality we expect to see when evaluating two models with known differences.

 \paragraph{Correlation between dimensions} Conciseness (Q6) is related to two other dimensions in our annotation: attribution (Q4) and main ideas (Q5).
 A summary cannot be considered a ``concise representation of the information in the article'' if it has information that is not in the article (i.e., a ``No'' response for Q4) or if does not represent the main points in the article (i.e., a ``No'' response for Q5), which was a detail pointed out to evaluators in the task instructions.
 Therefore, we expect Q6 to be positively correlated with both of these dimensions if the annotators understood the task and the relationship between the dimensions of quality.